What to Expect with Your Dental Implant Surgery

 Fully understanding the procedure can help ease any anxiety you might have about the process.

 Once the osseointegration phase is complete, you will return for the placement of the abutment(s).
 We will again create flaps in your gums and fold them back to expose the healing cap.
 We will remove the healing caps and replace them with the abutments to which your final restoration will attach.
 After the abutments are in place, our surgeons will reposition the gums around them.
-You must typically wait about another week for your gums to heal before we can place your final restoration.
+You must typically wait about another week for your gums to heal before we can place your final crown, bridge, or denture.

 Learn More About Dental Implant Surgery